Columbus Drug Charges Lawyer

 - Make additions to or change a dangerous drug in any way, or to replace a drug with another drug or

-- Make additions, change the packaging of the container in which the drug has been placed, or alter the packaging or container in any way.
+- Change or alter in any way the packaging of the container in which the drug has been placed

 If the tampered drug happens to harm a person, the penalties incurred are far more severe.

-Drug tampering is considered to be a third degree felony in the state of Ohio, and if distribution is involved, you are likely to be charged with a second degree felony.
+Drug tampering is considered to be a third degree felony in the state of Ohio.
+If distribution is involved, you are likely to be charged with a second degree felony.
 It carries a harsh prison sentence and fines.

 Illegal Manufacture of Drugs in the State of Ohio